knbz/security-advisor/setup-activity.md

 ## Installing {{site.data.keyword.security-advisor_short}} components
 {: #install-components}

-You can install an agent to collect network flow logs from your Kubernetes cluster.
-The logs are stored in your Cloud Object Storage instance.
-You can then enable Network Insights to analyze your logs and detect and alert you to suspicious network activity.
+You can install an agent to collect audit flow logs from your IBM Cloud account.
+The logs are stored in your Cloud Object Storage instance where you can enable Network Insights to analyze your logs for suspicious user behavior activity.
 {: shortdesc}

 1. Clone the following repository to your local system.